-Perhaps it’s because, in midlife, you’re thinking about using the vision board to begin to MAKE things happen or happen AGAIN.
+In midlife, you’re probably thinking about using a vision board to begin to MAKE things happen or happen AGAIN.

 Or maybe you’ve been wondering if you might even be having a midlife crisis and you’re ready to finally having a good clear vision for what you want.